shortdoom/gh-fake-analyzer/README.md

 It's possible, to a certain degree, to define some metrics for classifying GitHub profiles as potentially malicious.
 However, motivated enough attackers can still bypass most of those checks and appear as professional engineers.
 If that's the case, a company should fall back to regular methods of judging a potential employee/contact.
 The following script can help out with finding some dark patterns if the attacker is not motivated enough :)

 1. Does any (not forked) repository or commit predate the account creation date?
 If yes - suspicious.
+    - inspect the repository and search on github for similar, it's a potential copy of other repository
+    - non-malicious cases are: rebasing, transfering .git repo between the accounts etc.
 2. Does any (not forked) repository have more contributors than the owner?
-If yes - check contributors; it can be suspicious on small accounts.
+If yes - check contributors;
+    - is contributor profile suspicious?
+    - are contributor contributions meaningful or low-effort all across?
 3. How many unique emails do you find in commit messages?
-If many - suspicious; account used on many different PCs with many different credentials.
+    - non-malicious for fully legitimate accounts
+    - can be malicious if you recognize a pattern of:
+        - trying to hide the identity, changing the identity often, using address/name attached to different person
 4. Does any commit message appear copied from another repository?
-If yes - suspicious; owner probably copied the original repository and edited .git history.
+    - you need to run `--commit_filter` and inspect `matching_repos` number, look for *unique* commit messages
+    - merge commit messages, if copied, often preserve the original owner's nickname
 5. While getting "all repositories" for an onwer account, do some repositories return an error with DMCA takedown?
-If yes, suspicious.
+    - non-malicious for fully legitimate accounts
+    - DMCA takedowns, deleted repositories and empty repositories, if existing together on the account, may suggest some automation software usage

 Great list of flags by ZachXBT: https://x.com/zachxbt/status/1824047480121729425